Midhopestones

 Midhopestones (archaic Nether Midhope, also Middup, or Middop) is a village partially in the civil parish of Bradfield within the Stocksbridge and Upper Don electoral ward in the borough of the City of Sheffield, England.

 Together with the nearby hamlet of Upper Midhope the two habitations have been collectively known as Midhope.

-The Boundary of the Metropolitan Borough of Barnsley and the City of Sheffield cuts through the Midhopestones.
-Upper Midhope has a Stocksbridge/Sheffield area code, Midhopestones a Penistone/Barnsley area code.
+The boundary of the civil parishes of Langsett in the Metropolitan Borough of Barnsley and Bradfield in the City of Sheffield cuts through Midhopestones.

 Geography

 Midhopestones is a small village located 10 miles from Barnsley town centre 13 miles from Sheffield city centre, and straddles the border of both Sheffield and Barnsley Metropolitan areas.
 The village is located in the valley of the Little Don River, south of the A616, and the river, between Underbank Reservoir and Midhope Reservoir.

 The village and near environs contains many historic and listed structures, many dating from the 17th or 18th century, typically gritstone built structures, including: Stonecroft cottage; a house and a barn with forge on Miller Lane; houses on Mortimer Road including the Club Inn (since 2002 Ye Olde Mustard Pot), and 'New House'; and houses on Oaks Lane including 'The Oaks', and a cowhouse.

 Some structures date to earlier periods including a cowhouse at Midhope Hall Farm, which dates to the 14th century, and includes part of a medieval courthouse in its structure; the present village church of St. James is dated to a 1705 rebuild, the original structure originates from some time in the 14th century.

 Also in the near area is the Midhopestones Bridge over the Little Don, circa 1788; a toll bar house from the late 18th century, north of the village and river, and an early 19th-century former inn, both on the former Manchester Road (A616);